Table of Contents

 File Form 8027 (and Form 8027-T when filing more than one Form 8027) by February 29, 2016.
 However, if you file electronically, the due date is March 31, 2016.

 Cincinnati, OH 45999

-When filing a paper Form 8027, attach a copy of your timely filed Form 8809, a copy of your approved waiver (Form 8508, Request for Waiver From Filing Information Returns Electronically) from filing Form 8027 electronically, and a copy of your “lower rate” determination letter from the IRS.
-Do not attach any other documents.
+When filing a paper Form 8027, attach a copy of your timely filed Form 8809, a copy of your approved waiver (Form 8508) from filing Form 8027 electronically, and a copy of your “lower rate” determination letter from the IRS.
+Don't attach any other documents.

-The law provides for a penalty if you do not file Form 8027 (and Form 8027-T) on time unless you can show reasonable cause for the delay.
+The law provides for a penalty if you don't file Form 8027 (and Form 8027-T) on time unless you can show reasonable cause for the delay.
+In addition, if you don't complete an accurate Form 8027, you won't be able to correctly prepare Forms W-2, Wage and Tax Statement, for each directly tipped employee for whom a tip allocation was required to be made.
 You may be charged penalties for each failure to:

-Timely file a correct information return including failure to file electronically if required, and
+Timely file a correct information return (Forms 8027 and W-2) including failure to file electronically if required; and

 For more information on penalties for untimely or incorrect Forms W-2 or 8027, see Pub.
 1239 and the General Instructions for Forms W-2 and W-3.